2018 Warriors' Day Parade

-Contingents having few marchers may, if they wish, march together with another group.
-In these cases only the combined contingent will register and that combined contingent only will be eligible to receive any awards won.
+Please Note: Contingents having few marchers may, if they wish, march together with another group.
+However, in these cases, only the combined contingent will register and that combined contingent only will be eligible to receive any awards won.
 Upon amalgamation, the unused registration number(s) must be returned to the registration table.
 In addition, the combined contingent must decide which name is to be used for judging purposes, for the announcer and the awarding of trophies.

 Those individuals unable to march the entire Parade route are invited to 'fall in' with their contingents for the march past.
 This 'joining up point' will be just inside the Princes' Gate.

-Registration Tables: A Registering Contingent must be a military or para-military organization.
-Contingents must register at one of the five tables as listed below
+Registration Tables: Contingents must register at one of the five tables as listed below

-8. PARADE MARSHAL: The Parade Marshal is responsible for the placement of each contingent in the Parade formation.
-Balloons will mark the sections only.
+8. PARADE MARSHAL: The Chief Parade Marshal and Deputy Parade Marshals are responsible for the placement of each contingent in the Parade formation.
+Signs will mark the sections only.

 9. BANDS: Unattached bands will be assigned a position in the Parade by the Parade Marshal.

-10. JUDGING: The Judges' decisions are final.
-Judging of eligible Marching Contingents is based on the following criteria:
+10. JUDGING: Judging is based on the following:

 11. WINNERS: Winners are advised as soon as possible following the Parade.
 A maximum of two representatives per contingent will be invited to the Awards Dinner for presentation of the award.
 Competition results will be posted on our website at www.thewarriorsdayparade.ca